 The National Heavy Vehicle Regulator (NHVR) has been established to administer the new Heavy Vehicle National Law 2012, which is scheduled to commence on 10 February 2014.
 Once fully established, the NHVR will be a one-stop-shop for the majority of your heavy vehicle business.

-This page relates to business that will fall under the responsibility of the NHVR once the new law commences later this year.
+This page relates to business that will fall under the responsibility of the NHVR once the new law commences.
 For more information on when the new law will commence and how these changes may affect you, please visit our NHVR information page and the National Heavy Vehicle Regulator website.

 Note: Queensland legislation no longer requires that guidelines be carried in the vehicle.